 Some research reports have pointed to Archer Aviation’s limited flight activity, recycled video marketing materials, misleading DoD contracts, and partner agreements that were “bought with cheap warrants” as indicators that despite the company’s significant promises, there was limited substance to back them up.
 In particular, Adcock’s separation agreement from Archer Aviation in April 2022 included accelerated vesting for his shares in, what one August 2023 report called, a “stealthy divorce… [including] accelerated vesting of a huge chunk of insider stock to permit selling sooner (which has commenced), while the circumstances of that breakup have never been fully disclosed for investors to evaluate its materiality.”

-In particular, the company’s technical bench in AI seems somewhat limited.
-The majority of AI engineers joined the company less than a year ago as of September 2024, and none of them are particularly senior.
 In a September 2024 interview with Contrary Research, one AI and robotics investor indicated that conversations they had previously had with either former employees or AI researchers familiar with the team led them to believe “the intelligence in the [Figure] robot is near zero.”

 If Archer Aviation is a cautionary tale for the potential future of Figure, it causes concerns for the company’s ability to actually commercialize its products and achieve meaningful success.
-Instead, the downside case could be that Figure is able to attract meaningful hype and attention, but could fail to deliver any meaningful results.
+Instead, the downside case could be that Figure is able to attract meaningful hype and attention but could fail to deliver any meaningful results.

 Weekly Newsletter